HVML/PurC/README.md

   the modules are driven by the data flowing between them.
 While HVML provides the abstract processing capability of the data flow.

-Although HVML was originally designed to improve the efficiency of GUI application development, it can actually be used in more general scenarios - HVML can be used as long as the output of the program can be abstracted into one or more tree structures; even we can use HVML like a common script language.
+Although we designed HVML originally as a programming language to rapidly develop GUI applications based on Web front-end technology in the C/C++ runtime environment, the developer can also use HVML as a general script language in other scenarios.

 Essentially, HVML is a new-style programming language with a higher level of abstraction than common script languages such as JavaScript or Python.